naumenko-sa/bioscripts/README.md

-# bioscripts - scripts I am using on a daily basis
+# a bucket of bioinformatics scripts

 Outline